jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

     - logical network segments can be traversed

 - 4.1.5 Converged protocols (e.g., Internet Small Computer Systems Interface (iSCSI), Voice over Internet Protocol (VoIP), InfiniBand over Ethernet, Compute Express Link)
-  - **Converged protocols**: merged specialty or proprietary with standard protocols, such as those from the TCP/IP suite
+  - **Converged protocol**: combines/converges standard protocols (such as TCP/IP) with proprietary/non-standard ones; they can complicate enterprise-wide security engineering efforts requiring specialist knowledge
     - converged protocols provide the ability to use existing TCP/IP supporting network infrastructure to host special or proprietary services without the need to deploy different hardware
   - Examples of converged protocols:
     - **Compute Express Link**: connects CPUs to other devices or memory across the network, as quickly as possible